Top Things to do in Barcelona

 Cross Plaza Catalunya

 The entry point between the city centre and the modernist Barcelona is Plaza Catalunya.
-The Plaza is surrounded by six sculptural groups representing the four Catalan capitals.
-Barcelona, Tarragona, Girona and Lleida.
+The Plaza is surrounded by different sculptures and four of them are representing Catalan capitals which are Barcelona, Tarragona, Girona and Lleida.
 Enjoy the fountain in the middle surrounded by the flow of people that cross this square daily.
-Admire the view of the intersection between the main city’s street arteries.
+You can also admire the view of the intersection between the main city’s street arteries.
 This central square is the entry point between “La Rambla” and “Passeig de Gràcia”.
 In other words, this means that there are two parts of Barcelona.
-One is old Barcelona (before modernism in the 1900s) and the new Barcelona (after the modernism).
+One is old Barcelona (before modernism the 1900s) and the other one is new Barcelona (after the modernism).
 Also, the square is known for its good transport connection as it has several bus and metro lines passing through it.
 Furthermore, you can find many cool boutiques, shops and restaurants in this area.

 Admire the Arc de Triomf

 Located on the side of the Gothic Quarter, the Arc de Triomf is an incredible masterpiece and one of the most recognisable landmarks in the city.
 It was not made by Gaudi, and therefore it is not part of the modernist era of Barcelona.
 It was built in 1888 as a new starting point in order to change the image of the city.